Tony Armstrong: Media career

 He hosted Great Australian Stuff in March 2023.
 The four-part show looks at "the surprising, strange, and sometimes dark history behind our most iconic stuff" – including Chiko Rolls, Speedos and Stubbies, Vegemite, Hills Hoist, the boomerang, the Victa lawn mower, one-day cricket, and Sherrin footballs.
 Guests on the program include Benjamin Law, Nazeem Hussain, Jenny Kee, Nornie Bero, Kevin Kropinyeri, Richard Glover, and Jean Kittson.

 In April 2024, the ABC announced that Armstrong would host Tony Armstrong's Extra-Ordinary Things, a five-part TV series featuring objects chosen by Armstrong, which would go on show at the National Museum of Australia in June 2024.

 In September 2024 Armstrong announced his retirement from News Breakfast, with his last day on 4 October.
 In the same month, he was criticised on ABC's Media Watch for undertaking commercial work for NRMA without approval from the ABC.

 In January 2025, Armstrong began hosting Eat the Invaders, a six-part series which explores eating Australia's invasive species, airing on ABC TV.

-Armstrong has also often appeared as a panellist on Network 10's The Project and on Fox Footy, as well as doing comedy segments on The Weekly with Charlie Pickering.
+Armstrong often appeared as a panellist on Network 10's The Project and on Fox Footy, as well as doing comedy segments on The Weekly with Charlie Pickering.
 He has been working on writing for television and wants to write a dark comedy.

 Armstrong, along with Courtney Act, commentated on the Eurovision Song Contest 2025 for SBS, and will commentate again for the Eurovision Song Contest 2026.

-In September 2025, it was announced that Shilling It, a webseries starring Armstrong and created by himself and Henry Stone, would receive funding from Screen Australia.
+In September 2025, it was announced that Shilling It, a web series starring Armstrong and created by himself and Henry Stone, would receive funding from Screen Australia.

+In October 2025, Armstrong hosted a show examining racism in sport named End Game.

+In January 2026, Armstrong hosted a show named Always Was Tonight which examined topics such as the Australia Day debate.